-French former prime minister, wife found guilty of fraud
+French ex-prime minister Fillon, wife found guilty of fraud

-PARIS (AP) — A Paris court on Monday found French former prime minister Francois Fillon guilty of having used public funds to pay his wife and children for work they never performed.
+PARIS (AP) — Former French Prime Minister Francois Fillon was found guilty Monday in a fraud case of having used public funds to pay his wife and children more than 1 million euros ($1.13 million) since 1998 for work they never performed.

-The work had brought the family more than 1 million euros ($1.13 million) since 1998.
-The couple’s lawyers immediately announced an appeal.

-Fillon, 66, was sentenced to five years in prison, three of which were suspended, and a 375,000 euro ($423,100) fine.
+Fillon, 66, was sentenced to five years in prison, three of which were suspended, and a 375,000-euro (more than $423,000) fine.
 He is also banned from seeking elected office for 10 years.
 He remains free pending appeal.

-His wife, Penelope Fillon, 64, was found guilty as an accomplice.
+His 64-year-old wife, Penelope Fillon, was found guilty as an accomplice.
 She was given a three-year suspended sentence and fined the same amount.

+In addition, the couple was requested to reimburse the National Assembly more than 1 million euros that correspond to the salaries and payroll charges that were paid.
+The penalty is suspended pending appeal.

 The scandal broke in the French media just three months before the country’s 2017 presidential election, as Fillon was the front-runner in the race.
 It cost him his reputation.
 Fillon sank to third place in the election, which was won by Emmanuel Macron.

+In a statement, the court said that “nothing concrete has been proven in court regarding the work of Madam Fillon.”

+“She did not have any professional activity alongside her husband,” the court added.
+“Nothing justifies the paid salaries.”

-Fillon, who was France’s prime minister from 2007 to 2012, and his wife have denied any wrongdoing and can appeal the decision.
+Fillon and his wife have denied any wrongdoing.

+Fillon’s lawyer Antonin Levy told reporters “there will be a new trial … We will be able to get a full and serene debate that will finally allow justice to be made.”

 Penelope Fillon’s role alongside her husband drew all the attention during the February-March trial, which focused on determining whether her activities were in the traditional role of an elected official’s partner — or involved actual paid work.